-RBERN is funded by a contract from the New York State Education Department to provide technical assistance and professional development to school districts, all educators and parents with English Language Learners (ELLs) in its service area.
+RBERN is funded by a contract from the New York State Education Department to provide technical assistance and professional development to 149 school districts, educators and parents with English Language Learners (ELLs) across eight BOCES regions.
 Areas of focus include assistance with English as a New Language (ENL) and Bilingual Education programs, instructional strategies, resources, conferences, workshops and embedded work.
-The Capital District RBERN provides service across eight BOCES and is part of a statewide network.
+The Capital District RBERN is part of a statewide network.